DinkydauSet/DinkydauSet/_posts/2021-12-21-reducing-software-complexity.md

 ### using one thread for everything

-**I want one thread that does everything there is to do, with exceptions to that rule only when strictly necessary.** Multiple threads can be problematic.
+Multiple threads can be problematic.
 If multiple messages are being handled at the same time by different threads, the handling of one message can put the program in an inconsistent state.
 The event handler for the other message doesn't know that, so in order for multithreaded event handling to work, event handlers can make almost no assumptions about the state of the program, which makes it difficult to do anything.

 This makes it attractive to use only one thread for the entire program, but that's not practical.
 My program renders fractals, which requires many computations.
 A compromise is to do fractal calculations with multiple threads, so that multiple CPU cores are used, and do everything else in one specific thread.
 The way I now think about it is this: multithreading is used *by exception* only, even if the "exception" is the core part of the program.